-The average time given to tenderers, irrespective of the procurement method used, in was 16 days in both 2022 and 2021.
+The average time given to Tenderers, irrespective of the procurement method used, was 15 in 2023 days and 16 days in 2022.
 This is more than the minimum period of 14 days required for National Competitive Tendering.
 PMI 6 shows that Price Quotation, which requires a minimum of 7 days, was the predominant method of procurement for both years.
 Thus, the Entities, on the average, gave the tenderers enough time to submit their tenders.